SakUchiha/vibing/README.md

-# W3Clone - Code Understanding Web Application
+# KidLearner - Code Understanding Web Application

 A web-based learning platform for HTML, CSS, and JavaScript with an integrated AI assistant.